-Porosities may as well be located 5 mm away from the centerline of the casting, as it may be exactly where the cut was made.
-Thus, it is certain that the porosities that are found are there, whereas other porosities may be located just below the surface escaping detection.
+Porosities may as well be located 5 mm (0.2 in.) away from the centerline of the casting, as it may be exactly where the cut was made.
+Therefore, it is certain that the porosities that are found are there, whereas other porosities may be located just below the surface escaping detection.